Fritzens-Sanzeno culture

-The Fritzens-Sanzeno culture is an archaeological culture attested in the late Iron Age, from ca. 500 BC until the end of the first century BC, in the Alpine region of Trentino and South Tyrol; in the period of maximum expansion it also reached the Engadin region to the west and East Tyrol.
+The Fritzens-Sanzeno culture is an archaeological culture attested in the second Iron Age, from ca. 500 BC until the end of the first century BC, in the Alpine region of Trentino and South Tyrol; in the period of maximum expansion it also reached the Engadin region to the west and East Tyrol.
 It takes its name from the two towns of Fritzens (Austria) and Sanzeno (Trentino), where important archaeological excavations were carried out at the beginning of the 20th century.

 The Fritzens-Sanzeno culture replaced the Laugen-Melaun culture in South Tyrol and Trentino and the Inntal culture (associated with the Urnfield and Hallstatt cultures) in the Austrian Tyrol, merging the two cultures together.
 It also had some impact on East Tyrol.
-The culture has been identified with the Rhaetian people and it ceased to exist in the period following the conquest of the Alps by Augustus in 15 BC, which also marks the end of the Iron Age in the region.
+The culture has been identified with the Raeti and it ceased to exist in the period following the conquest of the Alps by Augustus in 15 BC, which also marks the end of the Iron Age in the region.

 Assemblage

-The artefacts, burial customs, and religion of the Fritzens-Sanzeno culture were strongly influenced by their neighbours, the Veneti, Etruscans, and Celts, but there are a number of distinguishing features, such as the style of housing (casa retica) and some aspects of the material culture.
+The artefacts, burial customs, and religion of the Fritzens-Sanzeno culture, associated with the Raeti people, were strongly influenced by their neighbours, the Veneti, Etruscans, and Celts, but there are a number of distinguishing features, such as the style of housing (casa retica) and some aspects of the material culture.
 These include some typical pottery forms, like the stamped Fritzner / Sanzeno bowls (Fritzner- or Sanzenoschale) and the alpine Leistenkeramik.
 In the 4th century BC, Celtic weapons were adopted.
-Numerous inscriptions have been found, dating from the 5th century onwards.
+Numerous Rhaetic language inscriptions have been found, written in the Sanzeno alphabet and dating from the 5th century onwards.
 The fibulae are the Celtic-inspired "mandolin fibula" and a series of other forms conforming to early and middle La Tène types.
 Modifications of Celtic disc neck-rings (Scheibenhalsringe) are found in both the northern and southern parts of the culture.
 Their high point coincides closely with that of the oppidum culture in Bavaria.
 From the Middle La Tène period onwards, graphite pottery, glass jewellery, and occasionally bronze jewellery was imported from the Celtic regions.
 The jewellery in particular might indicate marriage alliances.
 Fritzens-Sanzeno culture remains disappear abruptly following the Alpine campaign of Drusus and Tiberius in 15 BC.